 “Sea Scouting is not necessarily a scheme for turning out a boy as a ready-made sailor with a view to his going to sea.
 But rather to teach him, by means which attracts him, to be handy, quick and disciplined man, able to look after himself and to help others in danger.”

-Sea Scouting quickly became an international movement.
-Meanwhile from the 1920’s, there was a “Blue Peter” magazine dedicated to celebrating the remaining industries that used working sailing ships – repeatedly noting the change in culture and capacity from “wooden ships and iron men” to “iron ships and wooden men”.
-By his time the marine signal flag P – “PAPA” or the “Blue Peter” (flown by ships in harbour to announce they are preparing to sail, summoning “all hands report to the ship”) had been commandeered for another purpose – signifying the style of youth development programs that flourished across the world at this time.
+Meanwhile from the 1920’s, there was a “Blue Peter” magazine dedicated to celebrating the remaining industries that used working sailing ships – lamenting the change in culture and capacity from “wooden ships and iron men” to “iron ships and wooden men”.

 In 1941, the Merchant Navy was regularly losing ships to German U-Boat torpedoes.
 The loss of life among thousands of seamen who went down with their ships was horrific.
 But there were also hundreds of preventable deaths among survivors in lifeboats.
 Surprisingly it was discovered that the survival rate of young sailors in lifeboats was dramatically worse than that of the older and presumably less fit men.
 The Blue Funnel Line sought help from Hahn to conduct training for the young crew who had not yet developed an understanding of their own physical, emotional and psychological resources, and the Outward Bound movement was created.